cvxgrp/pymde/docs/_sources/api/index.rst.txt

    backward compatible with earlier versions, but sometimes we may be unable to do so.

-   If a version ever includes a breaking change, we will make sure to communicate that clearly.
-Until we reach v1.0.0, an increase in the minor version will indicate breaking changes (e.g., v0.2.0 may have some changes that are incompatible with v0.1.0, but v0.1.5 will be fully compatible with v0.1.0).
+   If a new version carries a breaking change, its minor version number will be greater than the previous version (e.g., v0.2.0 may have some changes that are incompatible with v0.1.5, but v0.1.5 will be fully compatible with v0.1.0).

 MDE